JZilla808/Coalition-Technologies-Skill-Test-Challenge/README.md

 - Implement interactive features such as carousels and accordions
 - Optimize websites for seamless performance across various devices and screen sizes
 - Write clean, maintainable, and efficient code
+- Implemented a visually appealing and intuitive hover animation for navigation links using pure CSS, demonstrating strong command of front-end techniques and attention to detail

 ## Getting Started